-With so many to choose from it’s near impossible to rank the best waterfalls in Bali.
-The island of the Gods has been blessed with an abundance of waterfalls and they are a beautiful sight to behold; tourists and nature-lovers flock to these natural wonders from around the world.
+With so many to choose from, it’s nearly impossible to rank the best Bali waterfalls.
+The island of the Gods has been blessed with an abundance of waterfalls, and they are a beautiful sight to behold; tourists and nature-lovers flock to these natural wonders from around the world.

-Bali is one of the few locations in the world with so many exquisite spots that it would take weeks to see them all and you still wouldn’t get bored.
-The beaches and weather conditions might be exceptional, but Bali offers much more than just the chance to relax on the sand; its waterfalls are one of the special things about this tourist destination.
+Bali is one of the few locations in the world with so many exquisite spots that it would take weeks to see them all, and you still wouldn’t get bored.
+The beaches and weather conditions might be exceptional, but Bali offers much more than just the chance to relax on the sand; the Bali waterfalls are one of the special things about this tourist destination.

-This isn’t to say the guides are bad, we had a great one that too all our photos.
-Having a guide to guide you around makes life a lot easier; they will lead you through a trail which cuts across the village, where you can see daily village life and the locals hard at work in the rice paddies on the way.
-Our guide also always kept eyes on our day bags while we were taking photos.
+This isn’t to say the guides are bad.
+We had a great one that took all our photos.
+Having a guide to guide you around makes life a lot easier; they will lead you through a trail that cuts across the village, where you can see daily village life and the locals hard at work in the rice paddies on the way.
+Our guide also always kept his eyes on our day bags while we were taking photos.

-Regardless of the time or effort spent getting to this waterfall in Bali, the view more than makes up for it – it will take your breath away.
-The cascades, the surrounding vegetation and the rocky floor of the waterfall are a stunning vista and make for some memorable photos.
+Regardless of the time or effort spent getting to this waterfall in Bali, the view more than makes up for it will take your breath away.
+The cascades, the surrounding vegetation, and the rocky floor of the waterfall are stunning vistas and make for some memorable photos.
 You could spend hours taking pictures – that’s how magnificent the scenery.

-You can get to the base of the waterfall using the hundreds of steps – just be sure to save energy for the return trip back to the top!
+You can get to the waterfall’s base using hundreds of steps – just be sure to save energy for the return trip back to the top!
 From the base of the falls, cool off in the spray and get snapping.

 One of the top things to do in Bali is to chase waterfalls!
-Aling Aling waterfall is located in the north of Bali and one of the most impressive waterfalls on the island.
-It’s quite a distance from Ubud and Canngu, making it less popular than other Bali waterfalls and the perfect spot to enjoy nature.
+Aling-Aling waterfall is located in the north of Bali and is one of the most impressive waterfalls on the island.
+It’s quite far from Ubud and Canggu, making it less popular than other Bali waterfalls and the perfect spot to enjoy nature.
 There are also three waterfalls around Aling Aling.

 One that you can literally slide down (Kroya waterfall), one that you can cliff jump from, and one that you can just admire (although I have seen videos of some people jumping around it).
 The one that you can admire and the tallest is Aling Aling.
 All waterfalls are close together and connected via an easy cement path.

 It costs 20,000 IDR to enter and view the waterfalls, but you will need a guide if you want to swim.
-The guide costs 175,000 IDR and is completely unnecessary and only there to watch you swim and make sure you don’t die.
+The guide costs 175,000 IDR and is completely unnecessary and only there to watch you swim and ensure you don’t die.
 We opted for the viewing ticket only.
-Although Cam did take a dip in the pools anyway.
-Don’t forget to stop at the rice fields and snap a photo on the way in, and grab a coconut on the way out!
+However, Cam did take a dip in the pools anyway.
+Don’t forget to stop at the rice fields, snap a photo on the way in, and grab a coconut on the way out!

-To access the waterfall, you have to go down a meandering blue stairway.
+To access the waterfall, you must go down a meandering blue stairway.
 If you don’t like exercising, this attraction definitely won’t appeal to you!
-The hundreds of steps could tire you sooner than you think and the 20-minute walk down the shiny stairway could feel like an hour depending on the circumstances.
-Besides the waterfall, there’s a sacred temple here which doubles as a pilgrimage site.
+The hundreds of steps could tire you sooner than you think, and the 20-minute walk down the shiny stairway could feel like an hour, depending on the circumstances.
+Besides the waterfall, a sacred temple here doubles as a pilgrimage site.

 The jungle area of Ubud in the center of the island holds Tegenungan waterfall.
 You can get to this pleasant attraction through a trail past the ticket booth.
 This is one of the more easily accessible waterfalls.